Levels of Officials

 There are five levels of officials within the sport of ringette.
-Level 5 is reserved for national level officials and are under the sole jurisdiction of the Ringette Canada Officiating Committee.
+Level 5 is reserved for national-level officials and is under the sole jurisdiction of the Ringette Canada Officiating Committee.

 Level 1 Officials – Officiate within their local association, are assigned games, are evaluated and certified within the local association by their Referee-in-Chief.
 A Level 1 Official must attend a Level 1 clinic.

 Level 2 Officials – Officiate at inter-association competitions, regional playdowns, Provincials, and similar events at the “B” level of play.
 A Level 2 Official must have received two evaluations recommending upgrade by Provincial Evaluators, as well as having taken and passed the Level 2/3 clinic.
 Attendance at a Refresher clinic is required once every rule change year.